 GMR researchers have estimated approximately 250 dolphins frequent the Cape Naturaliste area.
 About 25% of these have identifying damage to their dorsal fins.
-They have been photographed for about 8 years and this provides a long term record that can be used in Mark-Recapture analysis to provide a new understanding of this previously unresearched population of dolphins.
-We already know that some of these dolphins (with easily identifiable damage) have stayed in the area over the whole 8 year period and still accompany the dolphins they were with when they were originally photographed!
+They have been photographed over about 8 years so far and this provides a long term record that can be used in Mark-Recapture analysis and in the long-terms to assess the viability of the population.
+We already know that some of these dolphins (with easily identifiable damage) are residents, having stayed in the area over the entire 8 year period and still accompany the dolphins they were with when they were originally photographed!

 These photographs are still to be processed.
-As computer based matching techniques evolve GMR hope to fund a project to process these photographs in the future.
-In the meantime the photography continues.
+As computer based matching techniques evolve, GMR will increasingly look to using these to process such images.
+In the meantime, the photo-ID research continues.

-The dolphins love to surf.
-They will catch a wave and ride it into the beach.
-At the last moment they will turn and leap out of the back of the wave sometimes 3-4 meters into the air.
-When the conditions are right they will continue this for hours.
+The dolphins spend can spend significant time surfing.
+They catch a wave and ride it into the beach.
+At the last moment they can turn and leap out of the back of the wave, sometimes 3-4 meters into the air.
+When the conditions are right, they can continue this for hours.